Sign In Forgot Password

 • Students are required to complete a Mitzvah Project.

-• Students will meet with Rabbi Bonder to write an introduction to their Haftarah portion and to discuss and complete their Mitzvah project.
+• Students will meet with Rabbi Lefkowitz to write an introduction to their Haftarah portion and to discuss and complete their Mitzvah project.

-• Students will meet with Rabbi Marx to write a D’var Torah (sermon) based on their Torah portion.
+• Students will meet with Rabbi Bonder to write a D’var Torah (sermon) based on their Torah portion.

 • Students will have a final dress rehearsal with Cantor Murley the day prior to their B'nai Mitzvah.